Vegan "Kipteh" Stew

-This warming and aromatic dish is a hearty and healthy vegetarian alternative for the traditional Assyrian meatball stew "kipteh!"
-Chickpea ball stew is slightly tart with bright flavors.
+This warming and aromatic dish is a hearty and healthy vegan alternative for the traditional Assyrian kipteh stew.
+This dish is slightly tart with bright flavors.
 It's so filling and mouthwatering that you'll forget it's meat-free!

 Yields 6-8 servings